benebess/MarketPlaceRummage_T2A2/README.md

 Within my project I have the following models:

 User Model -
-This model contains the following data: user email and user password, respectively as a string & encrypted string.
+This model contains the following data: name, user email and user password, respectively as a string & encrypted string.

-Profile Model -
+Role Model -
-This model contrains a little extra data about our user including: first name, last name, a description for a bio and it has a relation with the user model.
-Their relationship is one to one, one user has one profile and profile belongs to user.
+This model contains the data for what role the user will have, be it: Admin, Seller, Regular.

-Product Model -
+Item Model -
 This model holds the data pertaining to products that users will upload, it's attributes include: title, description and price.
 This model relates to a user in a one to many relationship.
 One user can have many products.
 It also relates to the category model in that one product has one category.

 Category Model -
 The categories model attributes are simply a name, and belong to a product.

-Order Model-

 Active_Storage_Attachments -
+This model contains the data for image upload

 Active_Storage_blobs -